Choose your language:

 2. Add recent accomplishments

 Conversely, you should devote additional space to more recent noteworthy accomplishments.
-In particular, Clark recommended that job seekers highlight titles or promotions and projects overseen or conducted.
+In particular, Clark recommended job seekers highlight titles or promotions and projects overseen or conducted.
 In the latter cases, she wrote, you should try to make it clear what you accomplished and how.
 Including metrics can be a great way to demonstrate the results of your efforts in a concrete manner.

 3. Include an overview